 - Educators could seed a discussion of this map with questions about why certain impacts are projected for different regions.

-- Given that 2 degrees C is now a likely minimum of change, what can be done to adapt human systems to the change and how will ecosystems on which we depend adapt?
+- Educators may want to ask students what can be done to adapt human systems to the change, and how will ecosystems on which we depend adapt?

 About the Science

 - This visualization shows some of the major global impacts from a global mean temperature rise of 4 degrees Celsius.

 - It was produced by the UK Met Office - Hadley Centre.

 - This is a relatively good graphically-driven overview of some of the expected consequences of a 2C rise in global temperatures.
 I particularly like the shading on the map indicating the projected temperature increases - which shows that while large areas will experience on average a 2C warming, some areas (i.e. over the oceans) will experience less and some (i.e. poles) will experience much more.

 - No references are provided, so it's hard to know where these numbers (i.e 40cm sea level rise) come from, or to follow up and read more.

 - Possibly because this is produced by the UK-based Hadley center, the graphic makes it seem like Europe will be hardest-hit by climate change.
 The way the colored ellipses are placed on the map are pretty misleading - for instance the sea level rise ellipse sits over Greenland (perhaps because melting glaciers in Greenland could be signficant source of additional sea level rise) - but impacts (which this graphic is supposed to be showing) are more likely to be a problem in Pacific Islands or other low-lying regions like Bangladesh - not Greenland.
 Droughts are likely to be a problem for a lot of areas as well, like Australia, the Pacific Islands, etc. that are not shown with this graphic.